BioRoboticsUNAM/pyRobotics/docs/source/gettingStarted.rst

   Getting Started
 ===================

-Getting pyRobotics into the PYTHON_PATH
+Installing pyRobotics
 ---------------------------------------

 In order to use pyRobotics (or any other package) you need to have a copy of the package in any of the folders included in the python path.
+You can do this in two ways: installing from a source distribution file from the ``dist`` folder in the source repository or from `pypi <https://pypi.python.org/pypi/pyRobotics>`_, or manually copying the source package into a location in the PYTHONPATH.
 You can download the package from `here <http://github.com/BioRoboticsUNAM/pyRobotics>`_.

 .. note::

   Note that the git repository includes some examples, as well as the library, the package is the FOLDER named pyRobotics within the repository.

+*To install from a distribution file*

+Simply extract the contents of the file with the command ``tar -xzvf pyRobotics-<version>.tar.gz`` and then run ``python setup.py install`` (You might need superuser permissions).

+*To copy the source package in a location in the PYTHON_PATH*

 To know which folders are in the ``PYTHON_PATH``, open an interactive console and type: